matloff/regtools/README.md

 ![result](inst/images/PrgengVar.png)

-Though we ran the plot thinking of the homoscedasticity assumption, this is much more remarkable, confirming that there are interesting subpopulations within this data.
+Though we ran the plot thinking of the homoscedasticity assumption, and indeed we see larger variance at large mean values, this is much more remarkable, confirming that there are interesting subpopulations within this data.
 These may correspond to different occupations, something to be investigated.